Formalizing Rubin's theorem

 While not being a central theorem, Laurent and I believe that Rubin’s theorem would be a neat addition to Mathlib, as it can be used as a stepping stone in a few already-existing theorems (J. Belk et al. have compiled a nice list of its applications in their article).

 Our proof closely follows the proof by J. Belk et al, as it is the most concise proof of this theorem to date.
-However, as I started working on this project, all I had was a link to the paper and a 1000-lines long, unfinished proof, written for Lean 3, covering the first few lemmas of the paper.
+However, as I started working on this project, all I had was a link to their paper and a 1000-lines long, unfinished proof, written for Lean 3, covering the first few lemmas of the paper.
 So, there was and still is a lot left to do to get to this project’s final goal.

 Porting to Lean 4